zhaozhang/amfora/README.md

 Amfora
 ======

-Amfora is a POSIX-compatible parallel scripting framework that lets users run existing programs in parallel with RAM efficiency on distributed platforms: e.g. clouds, clusters, supercomputers.
+Amfora is a POSIX-compatible parallel scripting framework that lets users run existing programs in parallel with data stored in RAM on distributed platforms: e.g. clouds, clusters, supercomputers.

 Amphora features: